AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/create-a-new-program-tag-and-tag-values.md

    >[!NOTE]
    >
-   >If the tag type is&nbsp;**Required**,&nbsp;users will be required to enter a value for the tag when creating a new program.
+   >If the tag type is **Required**, users will be required to enter a value for the tag when creating a new program.

    ![](assets/image2014-9-24-12-3a19-3a17.png)